frhumphries/stedwardwebsite/content/pages/live.md

 - Sunday April 5 (Palm Sunday)
   - 8:15a Holy Mass (Traditional Latin Form)
   - 9:15a Holy Mass (English, Ordinary Form)
-  - 10:15a Blessed Palms available in the parking lot. _Please come as close to 10:15a as possible and remain in your vehicle._
+  - 10:15a Blessed Palms available in the parking lot.
   - 11:00a _Fr Chris Decker's Mass from Livonia_
 - Monday April 6
   - 8:30a _Fr Chris Decker's Mass from Livonia_